doc1oo/LovelyComposerDocs/index_en.rst

 You can display and edit the selected part by selecting any of 1/2/3/4/C with the part selection button at the bottom left of the score.

 * If you select any of 1/2/3/4, you can display and edit the normal tone part.
 The specifications of each part are the same.
-* If you selecting C, you can display and edit the code part.
+* If you select C, you can display and edit the code part.
 (C is an acronym for code = Chord)

 通常音色パート